 What makes introductions so powerful is the credibility transfer that occurs when one of your connections introduces you to a prospect.
 From the perspective of the prospect, it appears that the introducer has identified the meeting as mutually beneficial.

-Despite the prospecting potential of Advocate Searches, many advisors aren’t using this technique.
-We polled nearly 300 advisors on our LinkedIn advisor webcast in September 2017 and 82% said they had never done an Advocate Search.
+Despite the prospecting potential of Advocate Searches, many financial professionals aren’t using this technique.
+We polled nearly 300 financial professionals on our LinkedIn webcast in September 2017 and 82% said they had never done an Advocate Search.

 Have you ever done an advocate search?1